agilaydones/warehouse-inventory-system/README.md

 * Create a product and assign it to a warehouse
 * Update a product
 * Delete a product
-* BONUS: show the total assets in the system (all warehouses)
+* BONUS: show the total assets for each warehouse

 Good luck :)